NCAS-CMS/cfdm/docs/source/tutorial.rst

 of an existing field construct is achieved by indexing the field itself, rather than its `Data` instance.
-This is because the operation must also subspace any metadata constructs of the field construct (e.g. coordinate metadata constructs) which span any of the domain axis constructs that are affected.
+This is because the operation must also subspace any metadata constructs of the field construct (e.g. coordinate metadata constructs) which span any of the :term:`domain axis constructs` that are affected.
 The new field construct is created with the same properties as the original field.
 Subspacing uses the same :ref:`cfdm indexing rules <Indexing>` that apply to the `Data` class.

 .. code-block:: python
   :caption: *Create a new field whose domain spans the first longitude